nyno-kb/python-101/setup.md

 Congratulations—you now have the latest version of Python 3 on your macOS computer!

 ## How to Install Python on Windows
 As mentioned above there are several ways of installing Python on your Windows computer.
 The following guide works by downloading the latest version of Python from [Python.org](https://www.python.org/).
-But before we you do that it is a good idea to check whether a version on Python is already on your computer.
+But before you do that it is a good idea to check whether a version on Python is already installed on your computer.

 ### How to Check Your Python Version on Windows
-To check if you have any version of Python and which Python you have on Windows, first open a command-line application, such as [Windows PowerShell](https://realpython.com/courses/using-terminal-windows/).
+To check if you have any version of Python and which version you have on Windows, first open a command-line application, such as [Windows PowerShell](https://realpython.com/courses/using-terminal-windows/).

 > ## Tip
 > Here’s how you open Windows PowerShell: